Overview

 Heredity

-While more current quantitative studies may shed more light on heritability, research on twins and hoarding behavior suggests there may be a strong genetic link to HD, particularly among women.
+While more current quantitative studies may shed more light on heritability, research on twins and hoarding behavior suggests there may be a strong genetic link to hoarding disorder, particularly among women.
 A 2015 study on geriatric hoarding patients found that in a sample of 71 participants, an average of half of the individuals reported having a mother with hoarding symptoms.

 Environment

 Individuals with PTSD3 or who have experienced a stressful life event, such as the death of a loved one or the loss of a job, appear to be more susceptible to hoarding disorder.
 Though perhaps unassociated with a cause, risk factors such as age, gender, and socioeconomic status may play a role in developing hoarding tendencies.
-Childhood experiences in homes with a chaotic environment, where the family moved frequently or there was childhood trauma,4 may also contribute to HD.
+Childhood experiences in homes with a chaotic environment, where the family moved frequently or there was childhood trauma,4 may also contribute to hoarding disorder.

 Treatments